 - the total sum insured represents the maximum amount the insurer pays out in the event of a total loss (if the caravan is consumed by fire, for example);

-- when deciding that total sum, therefore, you might want to take into account the cost of replacing your caravan;
+- when deciding that total sum, therefore, you might want to consider the cost of replacing your caravan;

-- depending on the policy you choose, this might be its current market value, or replacement as new – the latter is available from us for caravans up to 5 years old (regardless of the number of previous owners);
+- depending on the policy you choose, this might be its current market value or replacement as new – the latter is available from Cover4Caravans for static homes up to 5 years old (regardless of the number of previous owners);

 Risk of flooding